Selecting the right welding gas - Shielding gas guide for MIG and TIG welding

 Carbon Dioxide is an odorless, tasteless, and nonflammable gas which is found in the earth’s atmosphere.
 As a welding gas it is commonly combined with argon (Ar) as an inert shield for low alloy steels, mild steels and carbon steels.

-0-4mm Mild Steel: 93% Argon, 5% Co2, 2 % Oygen (O2)
+0-4mm Mild Steel: 93% Argon, 5% CO2, 2 % Oygen (O2)

 4-12mm Mild Steel: 84-86% Argon, 14-16% Co2 (Click here)

-12mm+ Mild Steel: 78%Argon, 20% Co2, 2% O2
+12mm+ Mild Steel: 78%Argon, 20% CO2, 2% O2

-MIG welding of Aluminium
+Welding gas for MIG welding of aluminium

 For welding thicker metals a helium mix can be added to increase the penetration.
 Start at about 20-25% helium for 15mm thick and then increase the helium content as the aluminium gets thicker.
 Helium mixes will increase the price of the welding gas shield, in comparison to argon.

+Stainless steel does have different properties to mild steel.
 These need to be taken into account when selecting your welding gas shield.
 However, it is far less fickle than aluminium and the welder has various shielding gas options.

-An Argon-Co2 blend will provide good results on common stainless steels.
+An Argon-CO2 blend will provide good results on common stainless steels.

+But stainless steel does contain a higher level of chromium which increases its resistance to corrosion.
+This contributes to a slightly higher melting point than mild, carbon-based steels.
 For this reason many welders opt to use a helium combination as helium conducts more heat and increases the weld penetration.
-Helium will increase weld speed but won’t necessarily translate to cost saving because it is more expensive than Argon and creates higher consumption rates.
+Helium will increase weld speed but this won’t necessarily translate to cost savings because it is more expensive than Argon and creates higher consumption rates.

-For high quality welds consider an argon-helium-Co2 blend with about 25-33% helium and 1 Co2.
+For high quality welds consider an argon-helium-CO2 blend with about 25-33% helium and 1 CO2.
 This will create a high travel speed, better control of distortion in thin material, and superior bead shape.

-Consider a Argon-Co2-helium blend contain 25-33% helium and 1% Co2.
+Consider an Argon-Co2-helium blend containing 25-33% helium and 1% Co2.

-Once the aluminium base metal exceeds this width it is worth adding a helium blend to increase weld penetration.
+Once the aluminium base metal exceeds this width, it is worth adding a helium blend to increase weld penetration.
 We recommend a 75% Argon 25% helium blend for aluminium welds thicker than 18mm.

-A similar principal applied when choosing a welding gas shield for TIG welding of stainless steel.
+A similar principal applies when choosing a welding gas shield for TIG welding of stainless steel.
 Pure argon can effectively be used for a width of up to 8mm.
 Once the stainless steel exceeds this width add switch to an argon-helium blend.